-Description Through deferred payment loans, this program provides down payment and closing cost assistance to low- and moderate- income families purchasing homes in Plano.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Through deferred payment loans, this program provides down payment and closing cost assistance to low and moderate income families purchasing homes in Plano.
 The program offers up to \$55,000 based on the buyer's level of income.
 An eight-hour educational class is mandatory for program eligibility.
 The expected activity also includes activity delivery.
-Target Date 09/30/2025 Estimate the number and type of families that will benefit from the proposed activities 1 low- and moderate-income household Location Description The program is administered at 777 E. 15 th St., Plano, TX 75074.
+09/30/2024 1 low and moderate income households Location Description The program is administered at 777 E. 15 th St., Plano, TX 75074.
 Assistance locations are determined after an approved buyer locates an eligible property.
-Planned Activities Planned activities include down payment and closing cost assistance up to \$10,000 for CDBG and \$55,000 for HOME through deferred payments loans to low- and moderate-income families.
-3 Project Name 24-25 Homeless Prevention Target Area Plano City Limits Goals Supported Homeless Prevention Needs Addressed Homeless Prevention Funding CDBG: \$122,000 Description This program will provide housing cost assistance for low-income families in Plano who are at immediate risk of homelessness for up to three consecutive months.
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 110 low-income persons at risk of homelessness Location Description The activity is located at and administered by the Assistance Center of Collin County at 900 18th Street, Plano, TX 75074.
+Planned Activities Planned activities include down payment and closing cost assistance up to \$10,000 for CDBG and \$55,000 for HOME through deferred payments loans to low and moderate income families.
+3 Project Name 23-24 Homelessness Prevention Target Area Plano City Limits Goals Supported Homelessness Prevention Needs Addressed Homelessness Prevention Funding CDBG: \$122,000 Description This program will provide housing cost assistance for low income families in Plano who are at immediate risk of homelessness for up to three consecutive months.
+Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities 110 low income persons at risk of homelessness Location Description The activity is located at and administered by the Assistance Center of Collin County at 900 18th Street, Plano, TX 75074.

 Planned Activities Planned activities include housing and utility assistance paid directly to the provider, as well as case management provided to the program participants.

-4 Ducie et Nome

-Project Name 24-25 City House Inc.

-Target Area Plano City Limits

-Goals Supported Homelessness Shelter and Services

-Public Services - Special Needs

-Needs Addressed Homeless Shelter

-Public Services - Special Needs

-Funding CDBG: \$27,120

-Description This program will provide supportive services including case management, counseling, and transitional housing to young adults ages 18-21.

-Target Date 9/30/2025

-Estimate the number and type of families that will benefit from the proposed activities 11 young adults (ages 18-21) experiencing homelessness

-Location Description The program location is confidential.
+4 Project Name 23-24 City House Inc. Target Area Plano City Limits Goals Supported Homelessness Prevention Needs Addressed Homelessness Prevention Funding CDBG: \$13,318 Description This program will provide supportive services including case management, counseling, and transitional housing to young adults ages 18-21.
+Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities 4 young adults (ages 18-21) experiencing homelessness Location Description The program location is confidential.
 Planned Activities This program will provide supportive services including case management, counseling, residential and nonresidential services, and transitional housing to equip young adults to become self-sufficient, productive adults.

-5 Project Name 24-25 Texas Muslim Women's Foundation

-Target Area

-Goals Supported Homeless Shelter and Services Public Services - Special Needs

-Needs Addressed Homeless Shelter Public Services - Special Needs

-Funding CDBG: \$33,039

-Description This program will provide supportive services including case management, counseling, emergency shelter, and transitional housing to women who are victims of domestic violence.
+5 Project Name 23-24 Texas Muslim Women's Foundation Target Area Plano City Limits Goals Supported Homeless Shelter and Services Public Services - Special Needs Needs Addressed Homeless Shelter Public Services - Special Needs Funding CDBG: \$33,072 Description This program will provide supportive services including case management, counseling, emergency shelter, and transitional housing to women who are victims of domestic violence.
+Target Date 9/30/2024

-Target Date 9/30/2025